 Please print out this prayer and post in on your refrigerator!
 Pray it every day – or close to every day for nine months!
 Who knows, you may adopt the baby you prayed for!!!

 Go out on dates.
 Write a “couples only” bucket list (write a family one too, but also write one for just each other)!
 Go to the movies, go wine tasting, go to a paint night, do a 5K together, go for walks . . . whatever it was that made you fall in love – revisit those places together.
-Try to “Wait with Worrying“.
+Try to “Wait without Worrying“.
 This road can be rough on a marriage – make sure to nurture yours!

 9. Know that all of the above is totally worth it !!!!